OptiAdriano/zabbix_ipsec_pfsense/README.md

 Thanks to @alanwds, @jpmenil @smejdil and @fralvarezcalvo by share

-This template is used for monitoring IPSEC tunnels on PFSense using zabbix.
+This template is used for monitoring IPSEC tunnels on PFSense using Zabbix.

 # Dependencies